Jump ahead to:

 Video footage of floor plans and a vision of how this will look on completion by showing real-life videos and still images will help you get a better sense of the space.

 There are some fairly low-cost software programs available that will take a two-dimensional floor plan and create a 3D image for you.
 This is another way to train yourself to better visualize house plans.
 You can create a sketch of your existing place and see how it comes to life.
 Or you can create a few sketches of ideas you have and see how they translate into a cohesive design for space.

 Do you have a hard time looking at house plans and visualizing what they would look like when built?
 Here are a few tips that will help you:

-- Begin with the foyer.
+1 – Begin with Foyr.
 Try to relate the ceiling height to a room in your current home.

-- Imagine sitting in the family room.
+3 – Imagine sitting in the family room with some modern furnitures and fixtures.
 What can you see from the sofa?
 Is there room for all your furniture (existing or planned)?
 How far away is the kitchen from here?

 By imagining your views and comparing room sizes to space you already know, you can easily get a sense of a floor plan.
 While this procedure may seem tedious, it is a highly effective creative tool needed by both architects and clients alike to better understand and share their visions.

 5. How Neo Visualizes 3D Floor Plans